NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 DNS Error Reports can pinpoint potential issues back to the operator.
-When the operator is confident that the DNSSEC configuration under test does not introduce DNS breakage, the turn-key action to conclude testing and commit to the singed zone is to replace the dry-run DS with the real DS record on the parent zone.
+When the operator is confident that the DNSSEC configuration under test does not introduce DNS breakage, the turn-key action to conclude testing and commit to the signed zone is to replace the dry-run DS with the real DS RRset on the parent zone.

 ## DNSSEC validation of a dry-run zone {#dnssec-validation}

 Validating resolvers that don't support the DS Type Digest algorithm ignore it as per [@!RFC6840, see, section 5.2].
-Validating resolvers that support dry-run DNSSEC are signaled to treat the zone as a dry-run zone.
+Dry-run resolvers are signaled to treat the zone as a dry-run zone.
-Validating resolvers that support dry-run DNSSEC SHOULD support [@!RFC9567] in order to report possible errors back to the operators.
+Dry-run resolvers SHOULD support [@!RFC9567] in order to report possible errors back to the operators.

 Valid answers as a result of dry-run validation yield authentic data (AD) responses and clients that expect the AD flag can already benefit from the